sveltejs/kit/documentation/docs/25-build-and-deploy/60-adapter-cloudflare.md

 export {};
 ```

 > `platform.env` is only available in the production build.
-Use [wrangler](https://developers.cloudflare.com/workers/cli-wrangler) to test it locally
+Use [wrangler](https://developers.cloudflare.com/workers/cli-wrangler) to test it locally.

 ## Notes